benjaminhoffman/image-optimizer/README.md

 - `/dist/example_446w_23699b50.webp`

 ### To Do
+- [ ] get `.withoutEnlargement` to work correctly. (currently it creates an image with dimens of the largest version (ie, the original) but with a new file name representing a larger version
-- [] only resize smaller, not larger
+- [ ] only resize smaller, not larger
 - [x] ability to pass in a directory, not just a file name
 - [ ] option to edit the PNG and JPG compression settings
 - [ ] make faster... right now we `writeFileSync` and `readFileSync` but I think this can be refactored to be async and use async/await
+- [ ] write spec
 - [ ] resize count is hard coded to 5, we should make this more dynamic
 - [ ] error handling
 - [ ] logging